liferooter/liferooter/README.md

 Hi, I am Gleb Smirnov, 16 y.o. software developer who really want to make this world better.</br>
 I love Open Source, programming and tea.
 I am Linux and GNOME fan.

+I live in Moscow, Russia.

 # My skills

-**Fun fact about me:** I'm 5 years in programming, but I believe that my birth as software developer is 2021 year.
-It's when I started to create real projects, contribute to other projects and develop my skills.
+  **Fun fact about me:** I'm 5 years in programming, but I believe that my birth as software developer is January of 2021.
+It's when I started to create real projects, contribute to other projects and develop my sklls.

 ## Python